ColdIQ's Cold Email Guide: Outbound Secrets

 Chapter 5 | Write high-converting messages

-How to write a sales cadence that converts
+How to write a sequence that actually converts

 Now that we covered:

-The question is... how are we going to write convincing messages so that our prospects want to meet with us?
+The hard work is almost done...
+Just kidding, now we have to find out how we are going to write convincing messages so that our prospects want to meet with us.

 Here are a few best practices to follow when writing your messages.
 Both to make sure they’re read by your recipient and they don’t land in the SPAM folder:

-- Include several touchpoints, and follow-up a few times.
+• Include several touchpoints, and follow-up at least 2-3 times minimum.

 (send videos, reach out on LinkedIn, via Email...)

-If you're not sure what to write, worry not...
-I got your back ;)
+If you're not sure what to write, don’t worry… I got your back ;).

 Chapter 6 | Deliverability Infrastructure

-The last, yet essential steup is to set up an email infrastructure that will allow you to send emails at scale without landing in the SPAM folder.
+The last, yet most essential part is to set up an email infrastructure that will allow you to send emails at scale without landing in the SPAM folder.

 In summary, you need to: